-Scott has over 25 years of experience representing clients concerning all aspects of environmental law, with an emphasis on Clean Air Act, Clean Water Act, RCRA and CERCLA compliance and liability issues; CAA, CWA, and RCRA permitting; Brownfields redevelopment; environmental audits; renewable energy issues; underground storage tank regulations; civil and criminal enforcement actions; toxic tort litigation; environmental insurance coverage litigation; strategic regulatory planning (including issues involving greenhouse gas reporting and compliance); and environmental issues associated with business/real estate transactions.
+Scott has over 25 years of experience representing clients concerning all aspects of environmental law, with an emphasis on Clean Air Act, Clean Water Act, RCRA, CERCLA and Endangered Species Act compliance and liability issues; CAA, CWA, RCRA, and ESA permitting; compliance with the federal Coal Combustion Residuals Rule; Brownfields redevelopment; environmental audits; renewable energy issues; underground storage tank regulations; civil and criminal enforcement actions; toxic tort litigation; environmental insurance coverage negotiation and litigation; strategic regulatory planning (including issues involving greenhouse gas reporting and compliance); and negotiation of environmental issues (including liability transfer and management) in business, M&A, redevelopment, and real estate transactions.

-Scott is recognized in Best Lawyers in America® 2017 for Environmental Law; Litigation - Environmental and recognized as an Indiana Super Lawyer.
+Scott is recognized by Best Lawyers in America® 2017 for Environmental Law; Litigation - Environmental and is listed in Indiana Super Lawyers.
 He is a graduate of Wabash College, B.A., 1989 (summa cum laude, Phi Beta Kappa) and Indiana University School of Law, J.D., 1992 (summa cum laude, Indiana Law Review).

 All Service Areas

 - Indiana University Robert H. McKinney School of Law (1992)

 - Wabash College (1989)